huggingface/transformers/README.md

 ## Training on large batches: gradient accumulation, multi-GPU and distributed training

-BERT-base and BERT-large are respectively 110M and 340M parameters models and it can be difficult to fine-tune them on a single GPU with the recommended batch size for good performance (in most case a batch_size of 32 is recommended).
+BERT-base and BERT-large are respectively 110M and 340M parameters models and it can be difficult to fine-tune them on a single GPU with the recommended batch size for good performance (in most case a batch size of 32 is recommended).

-To help fine-tuning, we have included three techniques that you can leverage in the fine-tuning scripts `run_classifier.py` and `run_squad.py`: gradient-accumulation, multi-gpu and distributed training.
-For more details on how to use these techniques you can read [the tips on training large batches in PyTorch](https://medium.com/huggingface/training-larger-batches-practical-tips-on-1-gpu-multi-gpu-distributed-setups-ec88c3e51255) that we published earlier this month.
+To help with fine-tuning these models, we have included three techniques that you can activate in the fine-tuning scripts `run_classifier.py` and `run_squad.py`: gradient-accumulation, multi-gpu and distributed training.
+For more details on how to use these techniques you can read [the tips on training large batches in PyTorch](https://medium.com/huggingface/training-larger-batches-practical-tips-on-1-gpu-multi-gpu-distributed-setups-ec88c3e51255) that I published earlier this month.

-Here are the details:
+Here is how to use these techniques in our scripts:

-- **Gradient Accumulation**: Gradient accumulation can be used by supplying a integer greater than one to the `--gradient_accumulation_steps` argument.
+- **Gradient Accumulation**: Gradient accumulation can be used by supplying a integer greater than 1 to the `--gradient_accumulation_steps` argument.
 The batch at each step will be divided by this integer and gradient will be accumulated over `gradient_accumulation_steps` steps.
-- **Multi-GPU**: Multi-GPU is automatically activated when several GPUs are detected and the batch are splitted over the GPUs.
+- **Multi-GPU**: Multi-GPU is automatically activated when several GPUs are detected and the batches are splitted over the GPUs.
-- **Distributed training**: Distributed training can be activated by suppying an integer greater or equal to zero to the `--local_rank` argument.
+- **Distributed training**: Distributed training can be activated by suppying an integer greater or equal to 0 to the `--local_rank` argument.
 To use Distributed training, you will need to run one training script on each of your machines.
 This can be done for example by running the following command on each server (see the above blog post for more details):

 ```bash
 python -m torch.distributed.launch --nproc_per_node=4 --nnodes=2 --node_rank=$THIS_MACHINE_INDEX --master_addr="192.168.1.1" --master_port=1234 run_classifier.py (--arg1 --arg2 --arg3 and all other arguments of the run_classifier script)